Creativeguru97/YouTube_tutorial/README.md

 * Useful p5.js tips.
 * Study with me

-If you find it inspiring or useful, you leave a warmful comment.
+If you follow my tutorial and found it's inspiring or useful, leave a comment.
 That’s gonna be my motivation😊

 ## Some of my tutorials below